nicoespeon/understandlegacycode.com/content/blog/a-process-to-do-safe-changes-in-a-complex-codebase.md

 Quickly you find yourself sinking into quicksand: **whenever you fix 1 problem, 2 more arise**.

 The project doesn't compile anymore.
-It has been few hours since you committed the code.
+It has been a few hours since you committed the code.
 "I'm still working on it, I just need to fix a few things" is what your standup sounds like for a few days now…

 **If you're here, you're not alone!**